linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 05 Money Markets.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/8d04a5ac-85cd-4263-9695-9d761733496f/ab2bc87b0f66b47ef4e041229aa527110facf38d1922dd5454257ceb65579266.jpg)
 Figure 5-10 Three-Month U.S. Bank-Issued versus Eurodollar CD Rates, 1971-2019

-# Eurocommercial paper (Euro-CP)
+#### Eurocommercial Paper (Euro-CP)

 Unsecured, short-term loan issued by a bank or corporation in the international money market, denominated in a currency that differs from the domestic currency of the market where the paper is issued.

 rate from the U.S. CD rate.
 Indeed, in 2007, the average rate paid on three-month Eurodollar CDs was 5.52 percent and on three-month U.S. CDs the average rate paid was 5.49 percent.
 Note, however, that during the financial crisis, Eurodollar CD rates rose above U.S. CD rates.
 In October 2008, the Eurodollar CD rate (5.31 percent) was 0.99 percent higher than the U.S. CD rate (4.32 percent).
 This difference was again due to the low-risk nature of U.S. bank deposits relative to foreign bank deposits.
 Following the crisis, rates on U.S. CDs and Eurodollar CDs have become close again.

 Eurocommercial Paper.
 Eurocommercial paper (Euro-CP) is an unsecured, short-term loan issued by a bank or corporation in the international money market, denominated in a currency that differs from the domestic currency of the market where the paper is issued.
 An example would be Eurodollar commercial paper denominated in U.S. dollars but issued in the Japanese debt market with a short time remaining until maturity.
 The Eurocommercial paper rate is generally benchmarked to the Euro Overnight Index Average (EONIA).
-According to the CMP Portal, there were  \$523.2 billion Eurocommercial paper outstanding and\$ 435.9 billion Eurodollar certificates of deposit outstanding as of December 31, 2019.
+According to the CMP Portal, there were $523.2 billion Eurocommercial paper outstanding and $435.9 billion Eurodollar certificates of deposit outstanding as of December 31, 2019.

 ## Summary

 In this chapter, we reviewed money markets, which are markets that trade debt securities with original maturities of one year or less.
 The need for money markets arises because cash receipts do not always coincide with cash expenditures for individuals, corporations, and government units.
 Because holding cash involves an opportunity cost, holders of excess cash invest these funds in money market securities.
 We looked at the various money market securities available to short-term investors and the major borrowers and issuers of each.
 We also outlined the processes by which each of these securities are issued and traded in secondary markets.
 We concluded the chapter by examining international issues involving money markets, taking a particular look at Euro money markets.

-## Questions
+### Questions

 1. What are the three characteristics common to money market securities?
 (LG 5-1)
 2. What is the difference between a discount yield and a bond equivalent yield?
 Which yield is used for Treasury bill quotes?
 (LG 5-1)